Get help with using our data

 - why you believe the data is incorrect

-If we find the published data is incorrect, we will publish the revised data for all users in line with our policy on revisions to data and the Code of Practice for Statistics.
+If we find the published data is incorrect, we will publish the revised data for all users.
+This is in line with our policy on revisions to data (opens in a new tab) and the Code of Practice for Statistics.

 Other trade data